Home > Hub article > All Kinds Of Everything Parent Notes

 - Ideally your support will help them make wise decisions

-- If your yp continues to have an EHCP then therapies specified in this will continue
+- If your young person continues to have an EHCP then therapies specified in this will continue

-- There may be some practical issues with a change of placement in who delivers, how and where but the yp remains entitled to the provision in the EHCP
+- There may be some practical issues with a change of placement in who delivers, how and where but the young person remains entitled to the provision in the EHCP

 - Early discussions with the new setting are essential